Access Keys:

 We were delighted to be awarded our Gold Rights Respecting School status in March 2022.
 Gold Rights Respecting is the highest level of the Award and is granted to schools that have fully embedded the principles of the United Nation Convention on the Rights of the Child into their ethos and curriculum.
 We are one of only three post primary schools in Northern Ireland that currently hold the Gold accreditation and the only integrated post primary to currently have the Gold Award.

-Our assessors made the following observations about the College and our wonderful students:
+Our assessors made the following observations about the College and our wonderful students at the reaccreditation visit in April 2025: